 As you can see the existing surface did not look attractive, and it had lost its original playing qualities.
 It was in need of a thorough deep clean and new application of sand infill to improve it.

 Sand Filled Synthetic Pitches

 The sand filled sports pitch specification is a 2G surface which is commonly used for football and hockey pitches as well as multi purpose sports facilities.
 Installation of these artificial grass pitches involves a porous stone sub base with a specialist synthetic carpet rolled out on top.
 Once the artificial grass surface has been put down, a layer of silica sand infill is put down within the artificial turf fibres.

 This sand infill is designed to improve the performance qualities of the artificial surfacing and hold up the grass pile to create a natural feeling playing surface.
 If the sand filled pitch surfacing is not looked after properly, dirt, litter and natural matter can get stuck within the pile.
 It will then contaminate the sand infill and the sports surface.

 This then leads to the porous layers getting blocked up.
 Because of this, water will sit on the surface rather than draining away through the pitch.
 When this happens, it is necessary to carry out sports surfacing rejuvenation maintenance to fix the problem.

 Sports Surfacing Rejuvenation Maintenance

-The finished result after the sports surfacing rejuvenation maintenance had been completed was a much better looking sand filled pitch which drains well and the students at the school can enjoy using for a range of sports and activities.
+The finished result after the sports surfacing rejuvenation maintenance was a much better-looking sand filled pitch.
+It also now drains well and the students at the school can enjoy using it for a range of sports and activities.

-Don’t forget to share this post with your friends and also leave a comment below if you’d like to ask us a question!
+Don’t forget to share this post with your friends.
+Also leave a comment below if you’d like to ask us a question!